-Agricultural income is exempt in India, however, its included, for tax rate purposes, while calculating the Income Tax Liability of taxpayer where net agricultural income is more than Rs 5,000/- AND Other Taxable Income is more than basic exemption limit.
+Agricultural income is exempt in India, however, it is included, for tax rate purposes, while calculating the Income-tax liability of taxpayers where net agricultural income is more than Rs 5,000/- and Other Taxable Income is more than the basic exemption limit.

 - What is agricultural income?

-As per Income Tax Act, following Incomes are treated as agricultural income –
+As per the Income-tax Act, the following Incomes are treated as agricultural income –

 - Any income received from agricultural land by performing agricultural operations which includes various processes such as weeding, soil digging, cutting, harvesting, tending etc.

-- Any rental income received from land in India which is used for agricultural purpose.
+- Any rental income received from land in India which is used for agricultural purposes.

-- Income received from saplings or seedlings grown in a nursery.
+- Income is received from saplings or seedlings grown in a nursery.

-- The farm building is occupied by cultivator of agricultural land,
+- The farm building is occupied by a cultivator of agricultural land,

-- Farm building is on or adjacent to the agricultural land,
+- The farm building is on or adjacent to the agricultural land,

-- Farm house is used as a dwelling house or store house,
+- The farmhouse is used as a dwelling house or storehouse,

-- Agricultural land is located in rural area.
+- Agricultural land is located in rural areas.

-- Some of examples similar to agricultural income but not treated as agricultural income :-
+- Some examples similar to agricultural income but not treated as agricultural income are:-

-- Owner of agricultural land gives his land on hire for some other commercial purposes, in such case rentals received by owner is not an agricultural income.
+- The owner of agricultural land gives his land on hire for some other commercial purposes, in such case rentals received by the owner is not an agricultural income.

-E.g. Mr. Karthik provides his agricultural land on rent for wedding or reception ceremonies in his town.
-In this case, rentals received by Mr. Karthik are not an agricultural income.
+E.g. Mr Karthik provides his agricultural land on rent for wedding or reception ceremonies in his town.
+In this case, rentals received by Mr Karthik are not agricultural income.

 2. Taxpayer is running a business of supply of water for agricultural lands in his town, in such case income earned by him is not an agricultural income.

-3. A company is carrying agricultural activities in India.
-Here, dividends paid by company to it shareholders is not treated as agricultural income.
+3. A company is carrying out agricultural activities in India.
+Here, dividends paid by the company to it shareholders are not treated as agricultural income.

 5. Taxpayer is selling naturally growing plants viz. forest trees, fruits, flowers etc., in such case income earned by him is not an agricultural income.

 7. A company is carrying out agricultural activities in India.
-Taxpayer is working as an agent of the company.
-Here, commission income of a taxpayer (agent) is not an agricultural income.
+The taxpayer is working as an agent of the company.
+Here, the commission income of a taxpayer (agent) is not an agricultural income.